 Table of Contents

-Acute GN is defined as glomerular injury that is accompanied by inflammation of the glomeruli.
-It is a clinical constellation of sudden onset of hematuria and proteinuria, edema, hypertension with or without RBC casts.
+Acute glomerulonephritis (GN) is defined as a glomerular injury that is accompanied by inflammation of the glomeruli.
+It is a clinical constellation of sudden onset of hematuria and proteinuria, edema, and hypertension with or without RBC casts.
 Pediatric chronic GN includes both primary GN (e.g. IgA nephropathy) and secondary GN (e.g. Systemic lupus erythematosus nephritis).

 GN occurs when immune complexes are trapped in the renal parenchyma.
 Pediatric GN can be classified based on clinical presentation into four types:

 It can also be classified based on etiology.

 - Acute post-streptococcal GN usually occurs in children older than the age of two years The incidence is about four times higher in developing countries than in developed countries

 - IgA nephropathy usually does not occur before adolescence (mostly males).
 It is the most common cause of acute glomerulonephritis in children

 - Membranoproliferative GN (MPGN) occurs in children older than eight years